đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Cognitive Development:

-• Spiral Knowing Arcs 1-4: Can analyze and draw rule based connections between things but struggles to evaluate them using a 3rd person perspective outside of the box of their in-group—referred to as concrete operational in Piaget's cognitive theory
+• Can analyze and draw rule based connections between things.
+Struggles to evaluate using a 3rd person perspective outside of the box of their in-group (Spiral Knowing Arcs 1-4)

-• Truth Compass: Sees Truth as what aligns with their in-group and authority figures.
+• Sees Truth as what aligns with their in-group and authority figures (Truth Compass)

 • "People in that major always work too hard"